ropensci/osmplotr/README.md

 ![fig](./examples/london.png)

-Images are only likely to work well for urban areas with high densities of OSM structures.
-OSM data are downloaded from the
+OSM data are downloaded from the [overpass api](http://overpass-api.de/).
-[overpass api](http://overpass-api.de/).
 There is no internal check for bounding box sizes, so if they're big, expect downloads to be time-consuming.